EmVance1/VanGo/README.md

 ```
 The above configuration is already the minimum requirement. `./src` is assumed as the main source file directory (what the hell else are you putting there?) and added to the include path. `./bin` holds any incremental build files (usually object files).

 The system supports most popular toolchains, specifically: GNU and Clang/LLVM on all platforms, as well as MSVC on windows.
-It does of course assume that you have all relevant compiler tools installed.
-It is not in itself a compiler.
-For easier cross compilation, vango also supports the zig target, which utilises zig as a wrapper of clang.
-To read why this is useful, see chapter on [#Cross-Compilation].
+It does of course assume that you have all relevant compiler tools installed, as it is not in itself a compiler.
+For easier cross compilation, vango also supports zig as a target, which wraps clang.
+To read why this is useful, see chapter on [cross-compilation](#Cross-Compilation).

 ### Features supported so far
 - New, Build, Run, Test, and Clean actions